 Enterprise Resource Planning (ERP) software has become an inevitable part of modern businesses.
-It hosts a world full of business functionalities that are designed to address inventory requirements, quality of finished products, manage production functions and oversee crucial business processes.
+It provides business functionalities that are designed to address inventory requirements, the quality of finished products, productivity, and visibility to crucial business processes.

-Let’s have a quick glance at the benefits of ERP for financial management and accounting.
+Let’s have a glance at the 5 key benefits of ERP for accounting and financial management.

 The Finance and Accounting department in every business is indispensable.
 The way they work can be unique and different, but the objective is almost the same in every case.
 Every financial manager aims at:

 - promoting savings